 Yes, you are already giving them a party, but an extra small gift for everyone is a great gesture and spreads cheer.
 Have something nice, but not budget-breaking.

 Other than material gifts, you can provide surprising extras for your employees by integrating recognition for their effort.
-An appreciation plaque, a special award, or a token of gratitude would be a great idea to give them a truly memorable day.
+An appreciation plaque, a special award, or a token of gratitude would give them a truly memorable day.

 After all, your employees deserve to be recognized for their contributions to the success of your company.
 Make these recognitions a big highlight of the party to boost loyalty and morale.